terinjokes/terinjokes.github.com/_drafts/tls-with-erlang.md

 - blog
 ---

-Recently I configured an HTTP server written in Erlang for secure communication with TLS.
-Unfortunately, my attempt resulted in SSL errors from browsers and command line tools.
+I recently configured an HTTP server written in Erlang for secure communication with Transport Layer Security (TLS), successor to Secure Sockets Layer (SSL).
+Unfortunately, my attempt resulted in TLS errors from both browsers and command line tools.
+Determined to find a solution, I dug into the HTTP server and Erlang's SSL library to resolve these TLS connection failures.

-Undeterred, I dug into the HTTP server and Erlang's SSL library.
+In the process I uncovered issues with intermediate bundles and elliptic curve selections, as well as a configuration optimization.

 ## Bundling Intermediate Certificates

-If you spring for a cheap SSL certificate, you're likely to also get an intermediate bundle.
-This bridges the trust from the Certificate Authorities trusted by the user-agent to the certificate for your site.
-While your certificate authority probably reminds you, it can be easy to forget to add this bundle to your server configuration.
+When you buy a certificate for your site, you're likely to also receive an intermediate bundle.
+This intermediate bundle is a chain of certificates that bind the certificate issued for your site to a trusted certificate located on the user's computer or browser (a "root certificate").
+If this bundle is excluded, the browser won't trust the connection, since it can't verify each link of the chain.

-Erlang's SSL library accepts the intermediate bundle as the `cacert`.The intermediate bundle can be passed as the `cacertfile` to Erlang's SSL library.
+The issuer reminds you to add this bundle to your server's configuration—it is important not to forget this step!
+Erlang's SSL library can be configured to include the intermediate bundle by providing the path to the `cacertfile` option.

 ```erlang
 ssl:start().